KaninGleb/Nickname-Generator/README.md

 <ul>
     <li>Generate quirky nicknames using a variety of prefixes and suffixes.</li>
     <li>Enable random formats to make your nickname even more unique—think numbers and special characters! &#127881;</li>
-    <li>A vibrant, responsive design with delightful tooltips for extra info.</li>
 </ul>

 <h2>How It Works</h2>